Alfawise A6 Review: Robot Vacuum and Wet Mop

 This robot also comes with a virtual wall that will block the path of the robot in areas that you don’t want it to go to.
 Like the wet area of your kitchen or an area in your home where your pet sleeps.

 The range of the virtual wall (or virtual blocker as manual calls it) is round 10 feet.
-And automatically goes into standby mode when it detects the robot is turned off.
+It goes into stand-by mode when robot is off.

 It uses 2 double-A batteries.